Jack C. Hays High School

-Jack C. Hays High School is a public high school located in Buda, Texas, USA and classified as a 6A high school by the University Interscholastic League.
-Hays High School is the oldest existing high school in Hays CISD, but was thoroughly renovated in the 2000s.
+Jack C. Hays High School is a public high school located in Hays County, Texas USA and classified as a 5A high school by the University Interscholastic League.
+Hays High School is the oldest existing high school in Hays CISD, but was thoroughly renovated in the early 2000s.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 History

 The school is named for John Coffee Hays, a frontier defender, Texas Ranger and hero to those he fought to protect.
 He achieved fame after leaving Texas in 1849 for California, where he became the first elected sheriff of San Francisco and helped found the city of Oakland.
 Hays High School was formed by the consolidation of Buda, Kyle and Wimberley high schools in 1968.
 In 1986, the Wimberley community was released from the Hays Consolidated School District and reformed Wimberley High School.
 A further split occurred with the opening of Lehman High School in neighboring Kyle in the fall of 2004.